These are ten facts you may not know about ticks that may come in handy in the future to further protect your best buds!

 Check your dog’s proper nutrition: How Itching and Scratching Can be Caused by Poor Nutrition

-How Do I Stop My Dog Getting Ticks?
+How Do I Stop My Dog from Getting Ticks?

 Prevention is key to protecting our pets from ticks and the diseases they carry.
 Our Billy No Mates Dry or Tincture supplement protects against ticks as well as fleas and mites.